AbinayaM02/Active_Learning_in_NLP/README.md

 ## Authors and Acknowledgement

-- [@katherinepeterson](https://www.github.com/katherinepeterson) for development and design.
+- [@katherinepeterson](https://www.github.com/katherinepeterson) for development and design of README.so.

 ## Appendix